 Ghosting is the ultimate silent treatment.
 It consists of removing someone from all social media connections, and is often associated with dating, but ghosting occurs in lots of other relationships, too.
 Divorce, former work friends now competitors, relatives who can't stand you, someone you were dating for a week or three years are all potential ghosting relationships.
 You can’t call, can’t see them on Facebook, can't discuss it.
 Your phone number is blocked, your photos eliminated.
 When you’re ghosted, you can't see someone's present activities and future events, and you can't see your own past reflected there anymore.
 Your entire history with someone may be erased.
 Ouch.

 Ghosting Is A Kind Of Psychic Murder

-If getting rid of someone were just blocking the phone or returning your letters, as in the old days, it still hurt.
+If getting rid of someone were just blocking the phone or returning your letters, as in the old days, it still hurts.
 You're rejected, no longer wanted for whatever reason.
-This form of blocking, which removes you from social media, however, is a kind of anilhilation.
+This form of blocking, which removes you from social media, however, is a kind of annilhilation.
 It may not have been personal to the person who doesn't want you in their life anymore, but it is deeply personal to the one who is ghosted.

 Ghosting Is A Necessity When Personal Safety Is At Stake

 Ghosting is a healthy way of dealing with a scary or toxic relationship.
 Blocking calls and un-friending someone on Facebook, even moving to another location can keep you safe from an emotionally painful or violent relationship.
 You’re gone.
 That person can’t stalk, or hurt you, anymore.
 Nothing could be healthier than retreating from someone who sucks the life out of you.
 But when ghosting happens to you for no apparent reason, often you have no warning and don't know why someone wants you gone.